istio/istio.io/content/en/docs/tasks/observability/kiali/index.md

 1. View the `Versioned app graph` of the `bookinfo` graph.

-    *   Make sure you have selected `Requests percentage` in the `Edge Labels` dropdown menu to see the percentage of traffic routed to each workload.
+    *   Make sure you have selected `Requests percentage` in the `Edge Labels` drop down menu to see the percentage of traffic routed to each workload.

-    *   Make sure you have selected the `Service Nodes` checkbox in the `Display` dropdown menu to view the service nodes in the graph.
+    *   Make sure you have selected the `Service Nodes` check box in the `Display` drop down menu to view the service nodes in the graph.

     {{< image width="80%" link="./kiali-wiz0-graph-options.png" caption="Bookinfo Graph Options" >}}